-5 Drucker, P. THE DRUCKER FOUNDATION SELF ASSESSMENT TOOL Josey-Bass (1999).
+&lt;sup>5 Drucker, P. THE DRUCKER FOUNDATION SELF ASSESSMENT TOOL Josey-Bass (1999).

-- How much time am I spending on non-client related issues that someone with an hourly rate or cost ratio less than mine could handle? - Are important matters currently not being handled in a timely fashion or "falling through the cracks?" - Can work be accomplished without the addition of staff, e.g., improving the processes, increasing utilization of technology, eliminating unnecessary work, or a different assignment of the workflow?
+- What is the best way to serve the clients? - How much time am I spending on non-client related issues that someone with an hourly rate or cost ratio less than mine could handle? - Are important matters currently not being handled in a timely fashion or "falling through the cracks?" - Can work be accomplished without the addition of staff, e.g., improving the processes, increasing utilization of technology, eliminating unnecessary work, or a different assignment of the workflow?